Flow Matching for Measure Transport and Feedback Stabilization of Control-Affine Systems: Introduction

 Computational approaches to transport for control systems have also been studied extensively \cite{elamvazhuthi2018optimal,elamvazhuthi2023dynamical,ito2023entropic,wu2024duality,craig2025blob,elamvazhuthi2025optimal}.
 However, existing methods often face difficulties in high dimensions due to state-space gridding \cite{elamvazhuthi2018optimal,elamvazhuthi2023dynamical} or sampling complexity \cite{craig2025blob}.
 This motivates exploring whether generative modeling techniques, which have demonstrated remarkable scalability, can be adapted to transport problems in control.

 Recent works have applied diffusion-based generative models to control problems.
 For example, \cite{grong2024score} extends score-based diffusion methods to a stochastic version of Problem~\ref{prb2} in the special case $f \equiv 0$.
 In \cite{elamvazhuthi2025score}, score-based diffusion is developed for more general initial and terminal measures in driftless control-affine and linear systems.
-The work \cite{mei2025time} further studies steering to Dirac measures for stochastic systems with drift, under additional assumptions such as strictly positive transition densities—a condition requiring controllability and known to be most generally verifiable only in the case of driftless or linear systems.
+The work \cite{mei2025time} further studies steering to Dirac measures for stochastic systems with drift.

 These developments naturally raise the question of whether \emph{flow matching} \cite{lipmanflow,liu2022flow,albergo2023stochastic} can also be adapted to control.
 Flow matching has implicitly been employed in the study of optimal transport with control costs, where it was used to establish feasibility results in \cite{elamvazhuthi2024benamou}, and more recently its applicability was demonstrated through numerical experiments on stochastic linear systems in \cite{mei2025flow}.
 These works highlight the potential of flow matching as a computational alternative to existing methods for measure interpolation, but they remain either primarily theoretical or restricted to special cases.